Legal Aid Summer Fellowship Program

 Back to Grant Programs

-An essential component of The Florida Bar Foundation’s mission is to promote service to the public by members of the legal profession by making public service an integral component of the law school experience.
-The Legal Aid Summer Fellowship Program offers approximately 10 Florida law students the opportunity to gain valuable legal service experience at a Florida non-profit legal service organization for an 11-week full-time paid summer fellowship.
+An essential component of FFLA’s mission is to promote service to the public by members of the legal profession by making public service an integral component of the law school experience.
+The Legal Aid Summer Fellowship Program offers approximately 10 Florida law students the opportunity to gain valuable legal service experience at a Florida non-profit legal service organization for an 10-week full-time paid summer fellowship.
 Fellowship stipends are paid to the host organization and distributed to the fellow according to regular employment practices.
 The organization and the summer fellow are matched using the preferences outlined by each in their application.

 The purpose of this fellowship is: